Skip to main content

 9. How do we report whether we are meeting the set aside?

 There will be an annual survey to collect data related to children with exceptional needs.
-For 2022–23, the survey will be released by September 1, 2023, and due by September 30, 2023.
+The survey will be released no later than September 1 of each fiscal year, and it will be due by the last business day in September.
 For more information, please visit the California Department of Education (CDE) Inclusive Early Education Resources web page.

 10. As a contractor, if we cannot find children with exceptional needs to enroll in the set aside, can we enroll other children without exceptional needs from the waiting list within the set aside?